In today’s world, things have become fast-paced and convenient.

 Bad Things Happening to Good People

-Our dua for people suffering or for ourselves may have already been answered, but you might not see that answer or understand it.
+Our dua for people suffering or for ourselves may have already been answered, but you might not see or understand that answer.

 Gratefulness for Your Blessings